 For duck or goose, pierce the skin on the underside of the wings.
-This allows the fat to run out.
+This allows the fat to run out. en cooking results and energy savings of up to 20 per cent.

 - If using duck breast, score the skin.
 Do not turn duck breasts. - When you turn poultry, ensure that the breast side or the skin side is underneath at first. - Poultry will turn out particularly crispy and brown if you baste it towards the end of the roasting time with butter, salted water or orange juice.